storyexplorer/The-Story-Explorer/_posts/2023-12-18-complexity-from-simplicity.md

 So, keep your story as simple and efficient as needed.
 If you need more depth and nuance to capture the story's emotional core, introduce complexity with simple parts.

+**Update 12/19/23:**

+[Nahre Sol](https://www.elbphilharmonie.de/en/mediatheque/creator-in-residence-nahre-sol/882), the current creator in residence at the Elbphilharmonie, released an [excellent video about John Williams's music](https://www.youtube.com/watch?v=hel9mGippUU) today (day after my original post!).
+We both talk about many of the same points, but she does a much more thorough job on the music end than I could.
+There's even a soundbite of Williams himself talking about simplicity!

+In my post, I referenced the harmony of *Somewhere in My Memory* using some numbers (1-4-5 vs. 1-7-6-7).
+It was an attempt to describe the cheesy vs. heartfelt harmony for those who might have a bit of a music background.
+Well, Nahre covers this same point in her video!
+Everyone can check out the [4:00 mark and *hear* it](https://youtu.be/hel9mGippUU?si=OmmH-KkvbbSBGO4X&t=242).
+Nahre perfectly demonstrates what I was attempting to describe except with *Hedwig's Theme* from *Harry Potter*.

 ## Sources and Notes
 <div class="disclosure">Any link with * before it is an affiliate link.</div>